Averageasd/ReminderApp/README.md

 - [x] initially, we have a key called "tasks" in localStorage.
 - [x] initially, we have a key called "projects" in localStorage.
 - [x] Crud operations for tasks and projects.

+# Functionalities:
+User can create and manage their own tasks.
+They can also make their own to-do list more organized by creating projects that hold similar tasks.

+# Technologies:
+Webpack, HTML, CSS, Javascript, LocalStorage.

+# Notes:
+This app UI design was heavily insipired by the Microsoft To-do UI.